 Check out my other post – Do dynamic microphones need pop filters?

 *Some microphones actually have a pop filter built-in, so you should do your research.

-4) Reduce Background Sounds with a Microphone Shock Mount
+4) Stop Picking Up Background Sounds with a Microphone Shock Mount

 Every modern microphone is very sensitive and prone to picking up background noise.
 Shock mounts are a great way to protect a microphone from shocks and vibration, and if you want to get the best possible performance and sound quality.
 A shock mount will effectively reduce microphone handling noise.
 Use shock mounts on mic stands to reduce background noise caused by tremors and vibrations from the mic stand itself and from people walking across the floor.
 Check out this great microphone and shock mount for studio work.

 Now, when you have a good sound with minimal background noises from the very beginning, you can go to the next level of even more mic noise reduction.
 Sound processing.

 To check the price of shock mounts on Amazon, click here